silaspe/maths/README.md

 # Silas Maths

 All derivations here are painstakingly authored by the $11$ yo Silas Pembroke, with a little help from his Dad.
+He was- I'm all ready tired of talking in the $3$rd person.
+I am a boy who loves mathematics and would like to share my math with the world.

 * [Calculus](derivatives.md) - derivative formulas from first principles:
 sum rule, chain rule, product rule, multiplication by constant, exponent rule, introduction to $e$, logarithmic derivative, power rule